firebird631/siis/README.md

   * --filename Mandatory, Destination path or prefix for the filename
 * --import or --tool=importer Market data import tool from previous export, to use with --filename= argument
 * --clean or --tool=cleaner Remove some data format the database.
-* --statistics or --tool=statistics To export some statistics data to generate extra reports.
+* --statistics or --tool=statistics To export some _statistics data to generate extra reports._

 You need to define the name of the identity to use.
 This is related to the name defined into the identity.json file.
-Excepted for the tools (fetch, binarize, optimize, rebuild, sync, export, import) the name of the profile to use --profile=\<profilename> must be specified.
+Excepted for most of the tools, the name of the profile to use **--profile=\<profile-name\>** must be specified.

-There are different running mode, the normal mode, will start the watching, trading capacity (paper-mode, live or backtesting) and offering an interactive terminal session, or you can run the specifics tools (fetcher, binarizer, optimizer, syncer, rebuilder...).
+There are different running mode, the normal mode, will start the watchers, the trading capacity (paper-mode, live or backtesting) and offers an interactive terminal session, or you can run the specifics tools (fetcher, binarizer, optimizer, syncer, rebuilder...).

 [More information about the different tools.](doc/tools)

 Fetcher : importing some historical market data
 -----------------------------------------------

-Fetching is the process of getting historical market data (details, OHLC, trade/tick).
+Fetching is the process of getting historical market data (details, OHLCs, trades/ticks).
-OHLC data goes into the SQL database, trades/ticks data goes to filesystem, organized into the _markets/_ directory.
+OHLCs data goes into the SQL database, trades/ticks data goes into the filesystem, organized into the _markets/_ directory.

 Starting with an example will be more intuitive :